TONE3000

 Models

-Each model captures the gear at specific settings.
+Each model captures the gear at specific knob settings.

 Dry/Wet